nalibjchn/FaceAgingGANs/README.md

  ```

-- Other Libraries (both have pre-installed on Sonic HPC cluster service )
+- Other Libraries (both has pre-installed on Sonic HPC cluster service )

    CUDA 10.0 \
    Cudnn 7.0